jessdejong/taboo-android-app/LATEST.md

 * implemented seekBars in GameSettings activity 8/28/2016
 * added editTexts in GameSettings Activity for team names 9/1/2016
 * added Game Activity 9/4/2016
+* sending team names to Game activity from GameSettings activity 9/5/2016